airbnb/lottie-web/README.md

 my email is **hernantorrisi@gmail.com**

 ### Version
-this is a very first version of the plug in.
-It will have bugs for sure.
-Let me know if anything comes up.
+This is version 2.
+It is pretty stable but let me know if anything comes up.

 ## Examples
 http://lab.nearpod.com/bodymovin/demo/ninja/ <br/>